stanfordjournalism/stanford-progj-2020/docs/tech_setup.md

 ## Windows

-Windows users will need to gain access to a Linux system.
+Windows users will need to gain access to a graphical Linux system.

 There are two officially supported options on this front.

+Both require you to first [install VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-Below are the optios listed in order of increasing complexity:
+Once VirtualBox is installed, below are the options listed in order of increasing complexity:

-* Use VirtualBox and an [Xubuntu virtual machine](https://github.com/stanfordjournalism/stanford-dj-vm#download-and-install) we've customized for this course.
+* Use VirtualBox with an [Xubuntu virtual machine](https://github.com/stanfordjournalism/stanford-dj-vm#download-and-install) we've customized for this course.
 With this option, you can skip most of the additional installation steps below.
-* Use VirtualBox and bootstrap your own Ubuntu virtual machine.
-You should download the latest "LTS" desktop version (18.04 as of this writing) from the [Ubuntu downloads page][] and then [install VirtualBox and Ubuntu Linux][].
+* Use VirtualBox to build your own Ubuntu virtual machine from scratch.
+You should download the latest "LTS" desktop version (18.04 as of this writing) from the [Ubuntu downloads page][] and follow the [install VirtualBox and Ubuntu Linux][] instructions.
 Then perform the installations below *inside the Ubuntu virtual machine*.

+There are also more advanced options such as:

+* Using a dual-boot setup
+* Running Linux from a USB stick
+* Using a "headless" version of Linux (i.e. one without a graphical interface) by [installing Windows subystem for Linux on Windows 10](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10)

+These latter options not officially supported by course instructors at this time and are intended for more advanced users.
+Please consult with the instructor if you have questions about these options.

 [Ubuntu downloads page]: https://ubuntu.com/download/desktop
 [install VirtualBox and Ubuntu Linux]: https://brb.nci.nih.gov/seqtools/installUbuntu.html